beberlei/http-client-middleware/README.md

 }
 ```

-## RequestFilter and ResposneFilter for Plugins (OAuth, HTTP-Basic, ...)
+## RequestFilter and ResponseFilter for Plugins

 If your HTTP client supports plugins, use these interfaces to allow others to
 easily plugin into all libraries that support them.